 Islam, An Innovative Religion?

 One of the questions this hadith raises in my mind: Isn’t Islam an innovation in religion?
 By this I mean that Islam has rejected what God previously revealed.
-This is most evident in Islam’s rejection of Jesus’ death on the cross.
+This is most evident in Islam’s rejection of Jesus’ death on the cross and the Quran’s teaching about the primordial covenant.
 Rejection of Jesus’ death on the cross is not only innovative, but irrational and ungodly as I have demonstrated in my book, “Is the Qur’an the Word of God?“ I invite you to read the sample chapter: Jesus’ Death on the Cross and the Quran.